Craide/light-obsidian-mcp/README.md

 }
 ```

-Replace `OBSIDIAN_VAULT` with the path to your vault and restart Claude Desktop.
+Replace `OBSIDIAN_VAULT` with the path to your vault and restart your client.

 ---